-If you are planning a cruise to Alaska for the 2017 cruise season, you will want to check out our latest guest post from cruise enthusiasts Steven and Patricia.
-They recently sailed on the Ruby Princess and are here to tell you Why You Should Take a Ruby Princess Cruise to Alaska.
-We loved hearing how their experience compared to our Celebrity Solstice cruise to Alaska from 2014.
-If you have cruised on either of these ships, we would love your feedback in the Comments section below.
-Happy Cruising way up North!
+If you are planning a cruise to Alaska for the 2019 cruise season, you will want to check out our latest guest post from cruise enthusiasts Steven and Patricia.
+They sailed on the Ruby Princess and are here to tell you Why You Should Take a Ruby Princess Cruise to Alaska.
+We loved hearing how their experience compared to our Celebrity Solstice cruise to Alaska and our Norwegian Bliss Alaska Cruise.

 Why You Should Take a Ruby Princess Cruise to Alaska